Learning from limited temporal data: Dynamically sparse historical functional linear models with applications to Earth science: Introduction

-to study a constant time lag historical effect.
-Here $y_i(t)$ is the outcome of interest at time $t$ of replicate series $i$, and $x_i(s)$ is a temporal explanatory variable at the past time $s$ for the same replicate.
-The bivariate coefficient function $\beta(s,t)$ represents the effect of the explanatory variable at time $s$ on the outcome at the current time $t$, where $0\leq s \leq t$.
-Note that for the entirety of this work, we ignore the intercept term without loss of generality by removing the seasonal average from $y_i(t)$ and $x_i(t)$.
-The residual term is denoted by $\epsilon_i(t)$.
-To estimate $\beta(s,t)$, \citet{xun2022sparse} minimized an objective function containing three terms: (1) a least-squares loss, (2) a nested group bridge penalty term, and (3) a smoothness penalty term.
-These terms will be further discussed in Section \ref{sec:Methods}, but in summary, the two penalty terms allow the method to infer a sparse and smooth version of the coefficient function, while the least-squares term pushes the optimization towards a solution that fits the data well.
-More specifically, the group bridge penalty forces some higher lag coefficients of $\beta(s,t)$ to zero, thereby revealing the constant lag $\delta$, after which $\beta(s,t)$ is zero and the covariate has no effect on the response.
-Sparse estimation of the coefficient function is often of great interest, though it is rarely considered \citep{kim2011recent}.
+Here, $y_i(t)$ is the outcome of interest at time $t$ of replicate series $i$, $x_i(s)$ is a temporal explanatory variable at the past time $s$ for the same replicate, and $\epsilon_i(t)$ is the residual term.
+The bivariate coefficient function $\beta(s,t)$ represents the effect of the explanatory variable at past time $s$ on the outcome at the current time $t$, where $t-\delta\leq s \leq t$.
+To estimate $\beta(s,t)$, \citet{xun2022sparse} minimized an objective function containing three terms: (1) a least-squares loss, (2) a nested group bridge penalty term which reveals the constant lag $\delta$, after which $\beta(s,t)$ is zero, and (3) a smoothness penalty term.
+This builds upon many previous methods including \citet{malfait2003historical} who originally developed the functional historical linear model, and \citet{harezlak2007penalized} who imposed a discrete difference penalty on the coefficients similar to the P-spline framework \citep{eilers2015twenty}.
+While both \citet{malfait2003historical} and \citet{harezlak2007penalized} primarily focused on predictive capability, \citet{xun2022sparse} were more interested in accurate parameter estimation.
+Parameter estimation will also be the focus of this paper.